fiskeben/circle-cmd/README.md

 Add my tap:

-`brew tap fiskeben/tap`
+`$ brew tap fiskeben/tap`

 and install:

-`brew install circle-cmd`
+`$ brew install circle-cmd`

 ### Manual installation

-Clone this project to somewhere on your disk and add `circle.rb` to your path.
+Clone or download this project to somewhere on your disk and add `circle.rb` to your path.
-I prefer to remove the `.rb` by linking it:
+I prefer to remove the `.rb` by linking it like this:

 ```
-ln -s ../my-stuff/circle-cmd/circle.rb circle
+$ ln -s ../my-stuff/circle-cmd/circle.rb circle
 ```

-circle-cmd will ask for a **CircleCI token** and your username/organization the first time you run it.
+`circle-cmd` will ask for a **CircleCI token** and your username/organization the first time you run it.
 Create an API token from [your CircleCI account page](https://circleci.com/account/api).

-Note on username/organization: If you're using CircleCI with an organization you need to type it's name at the prompt.
+Note on username/organization: If you're using CircleCI with an organization you need to type its name at the prompt.
 Otherwise you should be good to go with the default value (which should be your username).